 The Alter G treadmill uses differential air-pressure technology originally developed by NASA as a way for astronauts to exercise and maintain conditioning in space.
-Since then, this technology has been used in medical facilities, hospitals and physical therapy clinics in order to help patients rehabilitate from illness and injuries.
+Now, this technology is used in medical facilities, hospitals and physical therapy clinics to help patients rehabilitate from illness and injuries.

-This machine is capable of reducing the user’s body weight as much as 80 percent in order to maximize mobility.
-This equipment can be used on a variety of patients from older adults combating reconditioning to elite level athletes recovering from lower body orthopedic surgeries and everyone in between!
+This machine is capable of reducing the user’s body weight by as much as 80% in order to maximize mobility.
+This equipment can be used on a variety of patients, from older adults combating reconditioning to elite level athletes recovering from lower body orthopedic surgeries and everyone in between.
 Available in our Greenwich and Westport locations.

 BLOOD FLOW RESTRICTION